alleyinteractive/mantle/docs/5-testing/0-testing.md

 to incorporate the best parts of WordPress Core's test suite, but remove the unnecessary bits.
 Without having to worry about older versions of PHP, that also allows Mantle's Test Framework to use the latest versions of PHPUnit itself.

+### Drop-in Support for Core Test Suite

+The Mantle Test Framework supports legacy support for core's test suite methods, including `go_to()` and `factory()` among others.
+Projects are able to switch to the Mantle Test Framework without needing to rewrite any existing unit tests.
+The `Mantle\Framework\Testing\Framework_Test_Case` class should be extended from for any non-Mantle based project.
+For more information, see [Transitioning to Test Framework](./1-transition.md).

 ## HTTP Requests and Responses